 Ms. Powell has served on the Internet Committee of the International Trademark Association for the past four years and has been the firm’s liaison to the Intellectual Property Committee of The Association of Corporate Counsel for the past eight years.
 She has been a frequent lecturer on trial strategy and Internet and trademark issues for the Institute of Continuing Legal Education and a teacher for the National Institute of Trial Advocacy program.
 Ms. Powell has also spoken at conferences and events for the Association of Corporate Counsel, the International Trademark Association, and the ABA Forum on Franchising.

-Ms. Powell has been named in The Best Lawyers in America® for Intellectual Property Law for the past ten years, as well as being recognized by the World Trademark Review 1000, and the Legal 500 US.
+Ms. Powell has been named in The Best Lawyers in America® for Intellectual Property Litigation and Trademark Law for the past 11 years, as well as being recognized by the World Trademark Review 1000, and the Legal 500 US.
 She was recognized as a 2017 "Atlanta Lawyer of the Year" in the area of Trademark Law by The Best Lawyers in America®.
 In 2011, Ms. Powell was honored with the "Excellence in IP Award" by the Intellectual Property Committee of The Association of Corporate Counsel.
 She is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.